Sydney Opera House: An Icon of Australia

 As soon as I was checked into my hostel I dropped my bags and made my way to the Opera House.
 I decided to head there by walking through the Botanical Gardens, that way not only did I get to see it for the first time at the end of a beautiful walk, but I would finish right on the harbour and could sit down and enjoy lunch there too.

 Completed in 1973, it was expected that the build would take 4 years and cost $7 million to build.
-This quickly escalated and ended up taking 14 years and costing nearer to $102 million.
-The inconic design of the Sydney Opera House was picked in an international competition in 1956.
-Out of 233 entries the winner was Jorn Utzon from Denmark, and he received just £5000 for his design.
+This quickly escalated and ended up taking 14 years and costing nearly $102 million.
+The iconic design was picked in an international competition in 1956.
+Out of 233 entries, the winner was Jørn Utzon from Denmark, and he received just £5000 for his design.

 Arriving from the Botanical Gardens